-Development proposals must seek to avoid having any material adverse effects on designated environmental and landscape assets, especially the Chilterns Area of Outstanding Natural Beauty and the Lodge Hill and Butler's Hangings SSSIs.
-Where such effects are unavoidable then the proposals must show how these effects will be mitigated.
+Development proposals must conserve and enhance designated environmental and landscape assets, especially the Chilterns Area of Outstanding Natural Beauty and the Lodge Hill and Butler's Hangings SSSIs.

 In addition, any development proposals should contribute to and enhance the natural environment by ensuring the protection of local assets such as mature trees, hedgerows and woodland, and the provision of additional habitat for wildlife and green spaces for the community.